hsemple/Introduction-to-GIS/_pages/open_source.md

 Once you have mastered basic concepts in Python, you are ready to take on working with the GIS libraries.
 Here is a list of some popular open source libraries used in the geospatial community.
 The list is in no paraticular order.
 Selection of a particular library depends on the task that needs to be carried out.

-* [Geopandas.](https://geopandas.org/#description) Great tool.
-Displays shapefiles with just a few lines of code.
-* [Rasterio.](https://rasterio.readthedocs.io/en/latest/) Simplifies working with raster datasets.
+* [Geopandas.](https://geopandas.org/#description) Great tool for displaying shapefiles using just a few lines of code.
+View and manipulate attribute tables with ease.  * [Rasterio.](https://rasterio.readthedocs.io/en/latest/) Simplifies manipulating with raster datasets.
-* [PyProj.0](https://pypi.org/project/pyproj/)  Widely used tool for cartographic transformations and geodetic computations
+* [PyProj.0](https://pypi.org/project/pyproj/)  Widely used for cartographic transformations and geodetic computations
 * [Cartopy.](https://scitools.org.uk/cartopy/docs/latest/index.html) Cartography library
 * [Fiona.](https://pypi.org/project/Fiona/) Reads and write spatial data.
 * [Shapely.](https://pypi.org/project/Shapely/) Great for reading and writing spatial data.